-There will be a selection of events organised in collaboration with various local legends such as Babbling Vagabonds (who will be running community theatre workshops culminating in a performance in the woodlands in July) and Creeping Toad (who are running a series of community arts workshops and family events across the year).
+There will be a selection of events organised in collaboration with various local legends such as Babbling Vagabonds, Bob Chiang, Yama Yoga and Creeping Toad (who are running a series of community arts workshops and family events across the year).

-We will also be bringing a range of woodland and nature awareness themed workshops and events in conjunction with other outdoor learning providers such as Greenwood Growth.
+We will also be bringing a range of woodland and nature awareness themed workshops and events in conjunction with other outdoor learning providers such as Red Oak Bushcraft and Greenwood Growth.
 Further information on who we are working with can be found here.

-We will also be running a range of other health and wellbeing initiatives such as walks, mindfulness, forest bathing and much more!
+We will also be running a range of other health and wellbeing initiatives including Green Social Prescribing.
+These will include walks, mindfulness, forest bathing and much more!